 Bullishness is a mindset or sentiment when a trader feels the price of a security will move up.
-Usually, if a market recovers 20% or more from the bottom, then it is in a bullish phase.
-The term ‘bull’ as the name suggests, is inspired by the bull, who hits upwards with the horns.
-And, that is why it represents prices going up.
+Usually, if a market recovers 20% or more from the bottom, it is in a bullish phase.
+As the name suggests, the term ‘bull’ is inspired by the bull, who hits upwards with the horns.
+And that is why it represents prices going up.

 A Bearish Mindset

 Bearishness is the sentiment that the securities and markets will go down or is moving down.
-The term ‘bear’ or ‘bearish’ as the name suggests comes from a bear, who hits downward with its pawns.
+As the name suggests, the term ‘bear’ or ‘bearish’ comes from a bear, which hits downward with its pawns.
 Bears usually represent sellers in the market.
 They resort to selling as they believe things will get worse.
 Similar to the bull phase, a market or security enters the bear phase if it drops more than 20%.

 Bullish and Bearish – How They are Used?

-- A point to note is that term bullish and bearish describes both the sentiment and trend towards a specific stock and also the whole market.
-For example, if a trader says that he is bearish on the stock market, it means he expect the market to drop.
-A trader may have his or her own bullish and bearish sentiment.
-But, if the majority of traders have the same sentiment, then it will lead a market into a downtrend or long-term up.
+- A point to note is that the term bullish and bearish describes both the sentiment and trend toward a specific stock and also the whole market.
+For example, if a trader says that he is bearish on the stock market, it means he expects the market to drop.
+A trader may have their own bullish and bearish sentiment.
+But, if most traders have the same sentiment, it will lead a market into a downtrend or long-term up.

 - Also, both bullish and bearish sentiment and predictions are backed by reasons.
 For instance, if a trader says that he is bullish on Apple after Q3 earnings, it means that the company will announce upbeat Q3 earnings, which will push the stock prices up.

 - A trader can be both bullish long-term and bearish short-term both on a specific stock and the market.
-For example, a new tax reform may push the market down initially, but in the long-term, it could push the market up.
+For example, new tax reform may push the market down initially, but it could push the market up in the long term.

 - If a trader is bullish on the market, it does not mean that the price of all the securities will go up.
 Similar is the case with the bear phase as well.